 Vecchio shares it’s no secret that women invest—heavily!—in self-care more so than men.
 Spanning beauty, nutrition and fitness, females often make great strides in wellness, and now, they’ll seek the same expectations from their travels.
 “Women are buying self care, a mental reset, a fitness reboot, and a detox from the stressors of everyday life—not just a plane ticket and hotel room—when traveling alone,” Vecchio predicts.

-No matter your destination, our Context semi-private offerings are especially well-suited for solo travelers looking to connect with other travelers and experts, and learn about the places they’re visiting.
+No matter your destination, our Context small group offerings are especially well-suited for solo travelers looking to connect with other travelers and experts, and learn about the places they’re visiting.
 We hope to see you soon!